Ravenstine/skillex/README.md

 # pills/entrypoint.yml

 Intro:
-  dialog: I know all sorts of things about animals.
+  speak: I know all sorts of things about animals.
 ```

 We've changed the dialog, and your skill reflects that change immediately when you invoke it.
 It's still very stupid, and there's no form of interaction.
 Let's ask the user for the name of an animal.